fornwall/chatpusher/README.txt

-net.fornwall.chatpusher - an App Engine project to broadcast messages to a list of email addresses over XMPP.
+Chat Pusher - an App Engine project to broadcast messages to a list of email addresses over XMPP.

 Chat lists have addresses of the form ${NAME}@chatpusher.appspotchat.com.
 To claim a list and start using it, add the desired list to as an XMPP buddy and issue the command /claim.